jeremycardona/jeremycardona/README.md

 ## Hi there 👋

 I'm Jeremy Cardona, a passionate software developer with experience in multiple programming languages and technologies.
-I enjoy building applications, exploring new technologies, and solving complex problems.
+I enjoy building applications, exploring new technologies, and solving real world problems.

 ### 🚀 About Me